rdvnnl/kotlin-web-site/docs/topics/gradle/gradle-configure-project.md

 ### Configure dependencies at the top level
 <primary-label ref="experimental-opt-in"/>

-Starting with Kotlin 2.2.20, you can configure common dependencies in multiplatform projects using a top-level `dependencies {}` block.
+You can configure common dependencies in multiplatform projects using a top-level `dependencies {}` block.
 Dependencies declared here behave as if they were added to the `commonMain` or `commonTest` source sets.

 To use the top-level `dependencies {}` block, opt in by adding the `@OptIn(ExperimentalKotlinGradlePluginApi::class)`